trk20/APS-Optimizer/README.md

 **Q:** Why does windows block the program?

 **A:** The executable is "unsigned" - it doesn't have a special signature/certificate saying who made it, when, etc so windows can't tell whether or not it's safe.
 Reason it isn't signed is that that signing an exe is a pain - if you know better and think it's easy, feel free to create a PR for the workflow changes and I'll get it merged.

+#### Linux

+1. Download the relevant zip file from the [latest release](https://github.com/trk20/APS-Optimizer/releases) - `linux-x64` or `linux-arm64` depending on your cpu (if you don't know, you probably want the `linux-x64` version).
+2. Extract the contents to a folder.
+3. In terminal, navigate to the folder and run
+   `chmod +x APS_Optimizer_V3_Linux && ./APS_Optimizer_V3_Linux`
+4. All done - the program should open.

 ---